technowledgy/vue-postgrest/docs/api/index.md

 - **Details:**

-  Indicating wether there are pending requests for this Function.
+  Indicating whether there are pending requests for this Function.

 ### nPending